Baltimore: Adjacent communities

-The City of Baltimore is bordered by the following communities, all unincorporated census-designated places.
+Baltimore is bordered by the following communities, all unincorporated census-designated places.

 Climate

-Baltimore has a humid subtropical climate (Cfa) in the Köppen climate classification, with long, hot summers, cool winters, and a summer peak to annual precipitation.
+Baltimore has a humid subtropical climate in the Köppen climate classification (Cfa) or oceanic climate in the Trewartha climate classification (Doak), with hot summers, cool winters, and a summer peak to annual precipitation.
 Baltimore is part of USDA plant hardiness zones 7b and 8a.
 Summers are normally warm, with occasional late day thunderstorms.
 July, the warmest month, has a mean temperature of 80.3 °F. Winters range from chilly to mild but vary, with sporadic snowfall: January has a daily average of 35.8 °F, though temperatures reach 50 °F quite often, and can occasionally drop below 20 °F when Arctic air masses affect the area.
+According to Vox, winters are warming faster than summers.

 Spring and autumn are mild, with spring being the wettest season in terms of the number of precipitation days.
 Summers are hot and humid with a daily average in July of 80.7 °F. The combination of heat and humidity leads to occasional thunderstorms.
 A southeasterly bay breeze off the Chesapeake often occurs on summer afternoons when hot air rises over inland areas.
 Prevailing winds from the southwest interacting with this breeze as well as the city proper's UHI can seriously exacerbate air quality.
 In late summer and early autumn the track of hurricanes or their remnants may cause flooding in downtown Baltimore, despite the city being far removed from the typical coastal storm surge areas.

 The average seasonal snowfall is 19 in.
 It varies greatly by year, with some seasons seeing only trace accumulations of snow, while others see several major Nor'easters.
 Owing to lessened urban heat island (UHI) as compared to the city proper and distance from the moderating Chesapeake Bay, the outlying and inland parts of the Baltimore metro area are usually cooler, especially at night, than the city proper and the coastal towns.
 Thus, in the northern and western suburbs, winter snowfall is more significant, and some areas average more than 30 in of snow per winter.

-It is by no means uncommon for the rain-snow line to set up in the metro area.
+It is common in winter for the rain-snow line to set up in the metro area.
 Freezing rain and sleet occur a few times some winters in the area, as warm air overrides cold air at the low to mid-levels of the atmosphere.
 When the wind blows from the east, the cold air gets dammed against the mountains to the west and the result is freezing rain or sleet.

 Like all of Maryland, Baltimore is at risk for increased impacts of climate change.
 Historically, flooding has ruined houses and almost killed people, especially in lower income majority Black neighborhoods, and caused sewage backups, given the existing disrepair of Baltimore's water system.